ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p1 and r0p2.
 This erratum is still open.

+- ``ERRATA_A78C_2395407``: This applies erratum 2395407 workaround to
+   Cortex-A78C CPU.
+This needs to be enabled for revisions r0p0, r0p1, r0p2 of the CPU.
+It is still open.

 - ``ERRATA_A78C_2395411`` : This applies errata 2395411 workaround to
   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p1 and r0p2.
 This erratum is still open.